kkennedyua/cyverse_base_tutorial_repo/README.md

 ### Procedure

-1. Import the CyVerse base tutorial repo following GitHub's directions here: https://help.github.com/articles/importing-a-repository-with-github-importer/
+1. Import the CyVerse base tutorial repo following GitHub's directions here: https://help.github.com/articles/importing-a-repository-with-github-importer/.
-    - The CyVerse base tutorial repo URL is **https://github.com/CyVerse-learning-materials/cyverse_base_tutorial_repo**
+    - The CyVerse base tutorial repo URL is **https://github.com/CyVerse-learning-materials/cyverse_base_tutorial_repo**.
-    - Name your repo for the name of your quick start or tutorial, e.g.
+2. Rename your repo for the name of your quick start or tutorial, e.g., *'name_quickstart'* or *'name_tutorial'*.
-    *'name_quickstart'* or *'name_tutorial'*
+3. Rename your Markdown as *'name_quickstart.md'* or *'name_tutorial.md'*.
-2. Edit the **markdown version** of the template you are working from.
+4. Edit the **Markdown version** of the template you are working from.
 Save images or other files in the appropriate directories.
-3. Delete unused templates.
-We will have **only one tutorial or quick start per repo.**
+5. Delete unused templates.
+We will have **only one tutorial or quick start per repo**.
-4. Save your markdown as  *'name_quickstart.md'* or *'name_tutorial.md'*
-5. In the repo directory start the process of building the tutorial files:
+6. In the repo directory, start the process of building the tutorial files:

         $ sphinx-quickstart --project='title_of_your_tutorial_or_quick_start' --author="your_name" -v=1.0
         # you may accept most defaults (by hitting enter)